matrix-org/sliding-sync/api.md

 Some clients don't want to store state and are happy with using more bandwidth.
 For these clients, sync v2 has `?full_state=`.
 We can add a similar flag in this API to say "never incrementally catch me up from an earlier connection / invalidated page".

 If a client gets a `SYNC` for a room where they previously had timeline events and state for, they MUST drop the state but can keep the timeline events as a disjointed timeline section.
 They may be able to tie the sections together again via `/messages` requests (backfilling).
+TODO: This causes problems if the sort orders as mismatched (streaming vs topological)?

 For cases where the state resolution algorithm has deleted state, we can force a `SYNC` on that room to re-issue the correct state, with an empty timeline section to inform the client that no new events have been sent, but the current state has changed.